-Best Buy running 'Trade Up to iPhone 5' promotion through June 29Alex Wagner - Deputy Managing Editor, News Desk
+Best Buy running 'Trade Up to iPhone 5' promotion through June 29Alex Wagner - Editorial Director of News and Content

 Thinking about picking up an iPhone 5?
 If you're looking to upgrade to the bigger-screened iPhone from an iPhone 4 or 4S, you may want to mosey on down to your local Best Buy.
 The retailer has announced that it's kicking off a special trade-in offer today that'll give consumers a $150 Best Buy gift card in exchange for a working iPhone 4 or 4S.
 That gift card can then be put toward a 16GB iPhone 5, which is available for $149.99 with a two-year commitment.
 The promotion is available in Best Buy stores and will run from June 21 through June 29.

 As with almost any promo, there's a bit of fine print to be aware of with Best Buy's offer.
 The retailer says that the deal excludes T-Mobile, so interested consumers will need to sign up with AT&T, Sprint or Verizon.
 Customers that do decide to trade in their iPhone 4 or 4S will receive a minimum credit of $150, but Best Buy will add more to a gift card if it determines that a trade-in is worth more than $150.

 This is actually the second time that Best Buy has held this promo, originally running it for a single day on June 1.
 The retailer told USA Today that that was the single-biggest day that its trade-in program has seen in its four-year existence, so it's no surprise to see that Best Buy is bringing it back and running it for an extended period of time.